MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_dma_buffer.md

 Specifies the requested buffer size in bytes.

-#### - bufferMdl [out]

-Retrieves the physical memory pages that contains the allocated buffer.
-This parameter points to a caller-allocated PMDL variable into which the routine writes a pointer to a memory descriptor list (MDL) that describes the buffer.

-#### - allocatedBufferSize [out]

-Retrieves the allocated buffer size in bytes.
-This parameter points to a caller-allocated SIZE_T variable into which the routine writes the size of the allocated buffer.

 #### - streamID [out]

 Retrieves the stream identifier.
 This parameter points to a caller-allocated UCHAR variable into which the routine writes the stream identifier that it assigns to the stream.

-#### - fifoSize [out]

-Retrieves the DMA engine's FIFO size in bytes.
-This parameter points to a caller-allocated ULONG variable into which the routine writes the FIFO size.

 ## -returns